mahmoud-sharshar/Dots-and-Boxes-game/README.md

 # Dots-and-Boxes-game
-this is my first console project in my university using c programming language
+a simple console game using c programming language